Aschaffenburg

 Aschafenburg am Main — Sandtor — Das Sandtor, das dem spateren Turm de gleichnamigen Kirche als Unerbau diente, wurde in der zweitne Halfte des 14.
 Jahr-hunderts (um 1380) errichtet

-[ The New Sandorborgen _ The Sandtor built in the later part of the 14th century (around 1380).
-My German is very bad, so I do not know if this date is for the whole church or just the tower.]
+[The New Sandorborgen _ The Sandtor built in the later part of the 14th century (around 1380).
+My German is very bad, but I believe that the date refers to the tower.]

 Postcard collection of Maggie Land Blanck